FredyR4zox/15-Puzzle-Solver/README.md

 # IA-Project-1
-First project of Artificial Inteligence, which consisted in developing a bot to solve the 15-puzzle using heuristic search.
+First project of the subject Artificial Inteligence, which consisted in developing a bot to solve the 15-puzzle using heuristic search.
 Our implementation was in C++.